nimaid/LPHK/README.md

 * ... and many more!

 ## Does it work yet?
 Yes!
 It does not have all the features I want just yet, and still has bugs, but it works!
 You can use the GUI to load/save layouts and edit button scripts/colors.
-It's still buggy, and not nearly as polished as I want yet, but it is functional!
+It's not nearly as polished as I want yet, but it is functional!

 This is still WIP and still a beta version.
 See below for a todo list.
 I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!